 030 443 765 0

-The Long Night of Museums automatically collects and stores on its server log files with information transmitted to it by your browser.
-This includes:
+The Long Night of Museums Berlin automatically collects and stores information in its server log files that your browser transmits to us.
+This information comprises the following:

 - operating system used

 - referrer URL (the site previously visited)